Diecaal/DataStructures/README.md

+# Data Structures
-# Repository for Data Structure subjcet imparted in University of Oviedo
+Repository for Data Structure subjcet imparted in University of Oviedo